PredictiveEcology/quickPlot/cran-comments.md

 I have run R CMD check on downstream dependencies and all have passed, except as noted below.

 Summary at https://github.com/PredictiveEcology/quickPlot/blob/master/revdep/README.md.

+* `SpaDES.core` produce an error due to a non-CRAN package in Suggests, but passes once that dependency is installed.

+* `SpaDES` shows a warning due to `DISPLAY` not being set in the headless session.
+  Three other warnings regarding replaced imports are caused by having depracated and moved these functions from `SpaDES.tools` to `reproducible`.